chrisdickinson/tempisfugit/README.md

 OTHER THINGS and REQUIREMENTS and BORING STUFF
 ----------------------------------------------

-*   Node 0.3
+*   **Node 0.3**

-*   Node Compress To get this to work, you will have to clone [my fork of node-compress](https://github.com/chrisdickinson/node-compress) which moves to the newer Buffer API, as well as sets the window bits for deflate to work properly with git objects.
+*   **NPM** After cloning this repo, `npm install .` it.

-*   A git repo.
+*   **Node Compress** To get this to work, you will have to clone [my fork of node-compress](https://github.com/chrisdickinson/node-compress) which moves to the newer Buffer API, as well as sets the window bits for deflate to work properly with git objects.
+After cloning it, `cd` into that directory and `npm install .`.

-*   Please don't get too grossed out by the ... relative lack of quality of the code.
+*   **A sense of humor, hopefully** Please don't get too grossed out by the ... relative lack of quality of the code.
 It will get better, I promise.
 This was largely a *beat it with hammers until it works* sort of ordeal, and there are, of course, kinks to be ironed out.
 I'd love to end up using node-seq for a big chunk of this stuff.
 It looks neat.